thenku/MergedCash/README.md

 # MergedCash - A Local Christian Currency App

-### MergedCash is a unique regional private-currency app that anyone can use to facilitate a local or custom digital currency in places where money is more scarce than people and resources.

 Our vision is to give God everything, undo poverty, and prevent slavery first in South Africa, then Africa, and to the ends of the earth.
+Apart from coding the software, we are actively educating and building the needed relationship to help its adoption in African communities.

+MergedCash is a unique regional private-currency app that anyone can use to facilitate a local or custom digital currency in places where money is more scarce than people and resources.

 Apart from being an App, MergedCash is also a model that can help make currencies:
 - Transparent